sim31/ordao/README.md

 # ORDAO

 <!-- TODO: link -->
 ORDAO (Optimistic Respect-based DAO) is a toolset for type of DAOs which use non-transferrable reputation token (Respect).
-Core of ORDAO is [Optimisti Respect-based executive contract (OREC)](./docs/OREC.md), which enables DAOs to execute actions onchain in a democratic way while avoiding [voter-apathy problem](./docs/OREC.md#motivation).
+Core of ORDAO is [Optimistic Respect-based executive contract (OREC)](./docs/OREC.md), which enables DAOs to execute actions onchain in a democratic way while avoiding [voter-apathy problem](./docs/OREC.md#motivation).
 Broadly speaking ORDAO is OREC smart contract plus necessary tooling around it (off-chain services, libraries and frontend apps).

 More specifically these are currently the main components of ORDAO: